Why watch CNN at the gym when you could be burning calories lifting 3 cowpies on a shovel!

 We invite you to see our Visiting Page for driving directions, bus information, restaurants and accommodations.

 Though we always appreciate it when people from out of town volunteer with us for a length of time, we are currently unable to offer room and board for volunteers and we are not affiliated with WWOOF.
-However, reservations can be made at our Guesthouse Bed and Breakfast, which is onsite, and there are a variety of other accommodations in the surrounding area.
+However, there are a variety of other accommodations in the surrounding area.